viral32111/apc-ups-exporter/README.md

 Starting background metrics collection...
 Serving metrics page at http://127.0.0.1:5000/metrics...

-Connected to the network information server.
+Connected to the Network Information Server.
- Fetched status from the network information server.
+ Fetched status from the Network Information Server.
   Updated the status metric.
   Updated the power metrics.
   Updated the battery metrics.
   Updated the daemon metrics.
- Disconnected from the network information server.
+ Disconnected from the Network Information Server.
  Waiting 15 seconds for next collection..
 ```